Accessing Continuing Care

 • You can contact continuing care directly through your local Continuing Care Access Centre.

-To be eligible, all you need is your Alberta address and your Alberta Health Care insurance plan number (aka healthcare card).
+To be eligible for an assessment, you need your valid Alberta Health Care insurance plan number (aka healthcare card).

 Select the zone you live in from the list below to find the contact information for the Continuing Care Access Centre in your area.